pribeiro42/abc/site/content/about/_index.en.md

 services that can be adapted to the requirements of each company.
 </div>
  <div class='pv2'>
-As a support to business activity, the Aveiro Business Center® also has 3 training rooms, two meeting rooms, an auditorium, as well as other complementary services, where the restaurant service, logistical support for events and equipment rental are highlighted .
+As a support to business activity, the Aveiro Business Center® also has three training rooms, three meeting rooms, an auditorium, as well as other complementary services, where the restaurant service, logistical support for events and equipment rental are highlighted .
 These are excellent spaces and services, ideal for organizing seminars, workshops, exhibitions, trainings and other business events.